Professional Editing Services

 Editorial Evaluation- Provide you with an overview for structure, clarity, completeness, organization, plot, pacing, characterization, and topic coverage as appropriate for fiction and non-fiction titles.
 This is a precursor to a developmental edit.
 If you're an advanced writer and don't need a full DE, an Editorial Evaluation may be all you need.
 If you're a beginning writer and aren't sure where to start, an EE can give you a sense of what revisions to make.

-Current clients include AARP, JMS Books, New York Life Insurance Company, Samhain Publishing, Torquere Press, and freelance projects.
+Clients have included AARP, JMS Books, Loose ID, Magnolia Media, New York Life Insurance Company, Samhain Publishing, Torquere Press, Writers Clearing House, and freelance projects.
 The majority of my editing work and coaching has focused on genre fiction, memoir, and narrative non-fiction.

 Isn’t it time to write?
 Because you’ve got a story to tell.